 A minute’s walk from the Hôtel de Ville or city hall is another beautiful spot to see the pretty blooms.
 However, it’s only open on Saturdays, Sundays, and public holidays.

 Address: 1341 Quai de l’Hotel de Ville

 An unassuming and tiny public green space that in any other season might not get a second look is worth seeking out to see beautiful cherry blossom in Paris.

 Oddly the Metro Saint Paul is a popular cherry blossom spot in the city.

 One of the prettiest squares in Paris is this one.
-With views of Notre Dame in the background and steps from the Seine river don’t pass up the opportunity to visit here.
-Along with seeing the cluster of cherry blossom trees, it is where you will find the oldest tree in Paris.
+With views of Notre Dame in the background and steps from the Seine River don’t pass up the opportunity to visit here.
+Along with seeing the cluster of beautiful cherry blossom trees, it is where you will find the oldest tree in Paris.

-Jardin Tino Rossi
+2. Jardin Tino Rossi

 Stroll along the Seine river and catch sight of some of the most beautiful cherry blossoms.
 This spot is popular with locals, and in the evenings you may even catch a public dance show of salsa or tango.
 What a special moment that would be.

 If you only have time to go to one location in Paris to see cherry blossoms go to Jardin des Plantes.
 This popular botanical garden is one of the most beautiful locations to see cherry trees in Paris.